sjkelleyjr/Deadlock/chapters/chapter_15.md

 Alex blinked.
 "Who made these accusations?"

-"Anonymous complaints," David said simply.
+"Anonymous complaints," David responded simply.
 "Standard procedure requires investigation regardless of source."

 Alex leaned back in her chair.
 "So you're investigating us based on anonymous complaints about not being excited enough about broken systems?"